Back Acne Treatment: Everything You Should Know

 Next Steps

-Successful back acne care combines the right medical treatments with consistent home routines.
+Effective back acne care combines appropriate medical treatments with consistent home routines.
 Begin with gentle cleansing and over-the-counter options like benzoyl peroxide or salicylic acid, then step up to prescription therapies if needed.
 Track your progress and refine your plan based on how your skin responds.

-If your back acne persists despite home care, our MOH-accredited aesthetic doctors can evaluate your condition and create a personalized plan that may include acne laser in Singapore alongside medical therapies.
+If your back acne persists despite home care, our aesthetic doctors can evaluate your condition and create a personalised plan that may include acne laser in Singapore alongside medical therapies.